-The Return to Work program provides a university employee sustaining a compensable workplace injury an opportunity to return to work at full duty.
-If the employee is not physically capable of returning to full duty, the Return to Work program provides opportunities, when available, for the employee to perform a temporary assignment that modifies the employee’s regular position to accommodate the employee’s physical capabilities.
-A Bona Fide Offer of Employment under the Return to Work program will not exceed 60 cumulative calendar days per claim.
+The Return-to-Work Program provides a university employee sustaining a compensable workplace injury an opportunity to return to work at full duty.
+If the employee is not physically capable of returning to full duty, the Return-to-Work Program provides opportunities, when available, for the employee to perform a temporary assignment that modifies the employee’s regular position to accommodate the employee’s physical capabilities.
+A Bona Fide Offer of Employment under the Return-to-Work Program will not exceed 60 cumulative calendar days per claim.
 If the employee is unable to return to work without restrictions within the 60 cumulative calendar day period, the university will place the employee on leave status at the end of that period.
-The employee will remain off work until he or she receives a non-restrictive release.
+The employee will remain off work until they receive a non-restrictive release.

-The Return to Work program does not imply that an employee participating in the program has a disability as defined by the Americans with Disabilities Act 2008 (ADA).
-If an employee sustains an injury or illness that results in a disability, it is the employee’s responsibility to inform his or her supervisor, or a person in a responsible management position, and follow the procedure in UPPS No. 04.04.60, Workplace Accommodation.
+The Return-to-Work Program does not imply that an employee participating in the program has a disability, as defined by the Americans with Disabilities Act 2008 (ADA).
+If an employee sustains an injury or illness that results in a disability, it is the employee’s responsibility to inform their supervisor, or a person in a responsible management position, and follow the procedures in UPPS No. 04.04.60, Workplace Accommodation.

-The Workers’ Comp specialist will provide employees with specific procedures regarding the Return to Work program, when necessary.
+The Workers’ Compensation specialist will provide employees with specific procedures regarding the Return-to-Work Program, when necessary.

-Accident Prevention Coordinator - The director of Environmental Health, Safety, and Risk Management is responsible for implementing and administering the Accident Prevention program at Texas State.
+Accident Prevention Coordinator – The director of EHSREM is responsible for implementing and administering the Accident Prevention program at Texas State.

-Workers’ Comp Specialist - The Workers’ Comp specialist serves as the workers’ compensation claims coordinator responsible for coordinating workers’ compensation claims and the associated Return to Work Program at Texas State.
+Workers’ Compensation Specialist – serves as the workers’ compensation claims coordinator responsible for coordinating workers’ compensation claims and the associated Return-to-Work Program at Texas State.

 more than one day of lost time; or

-medical services from a job-related injury or illness.
+medical services for a work-related injury or illness.

-Return to Work Program - On a case-by-case basis, employees absent from work due to a work-related injury or illness may return to work with medical work restrictions for a period not to exceed 60 cumulative calendar days per claim, if approved by the employee’s department head and the Workers’ Comp specialist.
+Return-to-Work Program – On a case-by-case basis, employees absent from work due to a work-related injury or illness may return to work with medical work restrictions for a period not to exceed 60 cumulative calendar days per claim, if approved by the employee’s department head and the Workers’ Compensation specialist.